Paula's Body Shop

 Goal

-To express solution-oriented arguments toward a healthier self and world.
+To express solution-oriented arguments toward a healthier self and society.

 Insights

 We can live without our thinking brain, but will die without our emotional brain.
-Listen to those first emotions, for the body never lies.
-Then do thoughtful diligence, because we often lie to ourselves.
+The body never lies, so please do listen to the deep emotions that are here to serve and protect.
+Then do thoughtful diligence, because we often lie to ourselves through unwise judgment.

-No 'system' is corrupt;
+No 'system' or 'technology' is corrupt.
+E

 Archives